 Related: How to read a thermometer is fun with this printable, craft & learning activity!

-Which one of the two is your favorite Homemade paper clock?
+Which one of the two is your favorite Homemade paper clock to teach kids how to tell time?
 Tell me in the comments below.